hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 Also remove the lines with the errors.
 And now the Watchlist model object is also shared with this view controller.

-> Watchlist.swift
+> WatchViewController.swift

-We're not quite done yet.
-In **Watchlist.swift**, call `loadWatchlist()` from the `init()` method, so that the file gets loaded when Watchlist is constructed.
+Back in **WatchViewController.swift**, also remove `init(coder)`, because it just existed to call `loadWatchlist()`, which no longer happens in this file.

+In `tableView(commitEditingStyle, forRowAtIndexPath)`, the code still tries to call the old `saveWatchlist()` method.
+This is for swipe-to-delete.
+Change this to:

+	watchlist.removeAtIndex(indexPath.row)
+	watchlist.saveWatchlist()

 The main principle behind Object-Oriented Programming is that you organize your code into objects that contain both data and functionality.
 You don't perform operations on those objects, but you ask the objects to perform these operations on themselves.

 That's why you moved things that are related to the watchlist, such as loading and saving, into Watchlist.swift.
 You can also do this with the code that sorts the items.

-> WatchViewController.swift

 If you look at **WatchViewController.swift**, you'll see that it also has a `sortItems()` method.
 Cut it out of this file and paste it into **Watchlist.swift**.

+Now everything that has to do with managing the watchlist sits in Watchlist.swift

 > Slide: 08 - Responsibilities

-Now WatchViewController is a lot cleaner and smaller.
+The view controller is a lot cleaner and smaller.
 It is independent of any other view controllers and only uses the Watchlist object to communicate with the rest of the app.

 Build and run, and the app should work as before.